flutter/website/src/docs/get-started/web.md

 You can use the following steps to create a new project with web support.
-Assuming that you have the `flutter` tool installed, run the following commands in a terminal from the root project directory.

 ### Set up
-Assuming that you already have the
-`flutter` tool installed, run the following commands to install the latest version from the beta channel and enable web support:
+Run the following commands to use the latest version of the Flutter SDK from the beta channel and enable web support:

 ```terminal
 $ flutter channel beta